|Proton sends Spektr-RG into deep space

 The payload section of the Spektr-RG mission.

-At the time of separation of the third and fourth stages, both vehicles were on a ballistic trajectory, just short of orbital velocity and reaching its peak at an altitude of 200.4 kilometers.
+At the time of separation of the third and fourth stages, both vehicles were supposed to be on a ballistic trajectory, just short of orbital velocity and reaching its peak at an altitude of 200.4 kilometers and an inclination 51.51 degrees toward the Equator.
 With its engine shut down and most of its propellant expended, the third stage then reentered the atmosphere and any of its surviving debris fell into the Pacific Ocean, east of Japan.

 In the meantime, after nearly six minutes in a ballistic flight, or 15 minutes 44 seconds after liftoff, the Block DM-03 upper stage fired its main engine.
 The maneuver lasted 3 minutes 11 seconds, giving the vehicle 695.93 meters per second in additional velocity.
 It inserted the space tug and its payload into a 170 by 1,927.7-kilometer Earth's orbit with an inclination 51.49 degrees.
 At this altitude it would take the spacecraft 1 hour 46 minutes 9 seconds to make one full revolution around the Earth.
 However, during the Spektr-RG mission, the stack flew passively around the planet for only 1.3 hours before the next propulsion phase was scheduled to begin.

 The main engine of Block DM-03 re-started at T+1 hour 37 minutes in flight and kept firing for 9 minutes 27 seconds.